rafa-s09/UE4Intellisense-2019/README.md

 # UE4Intellisense-2019
 Extends Visual Studio 2019 Intellisense.
 Adds Unreal Engine 4 specifiers for macros: UCLASS, UPROPERTY, UFUNCTION, USTRUCT and UINTERFACE

+# Important
+> This is a port of [Original Code](https://github.com/rxcompile/UE4Intellisense) posted by rxcompile, all credits go to their original creator.

 # License
 MIT License